If you’re always on the look out for fresh boot camp exercises to use with your fitness clients, then you’re in the

 - Set 8: 51 (Beat my time)

-To be honest, I was shocked to see the time difference from set 1 to set 8.
-That’s 31 seconds difference.
-It just goes to show, when your under pressure, you can workout much harder.
+To be honest, I was shocked to see the time difference from set 1 to set 8 (31 seconds).
+It just goes to show, when your under pressure to win, you can work much harder.